 MRT is the last finished line which connected the before isolated parts of Selangor such as Sungai Buloh, Damansara and such with the KL City centre.
 Very convenient public transport line that saves a lot of commuting time.

 On the picture below you can find all the train lines going through Kuala Lumpur and Selangor.
-In case you want to find out more details about the future public transportation projects and general info, feel free to visit KL City Guide Website.
+In case you want to find out more details about the future public transportation projects and general info, feel free to visit.
+Don\’t forget to print a copy of the Klang Valley transit map to get around Kuala Lumpur, some might refer it as Kuala Lumpur Public Transport Map.

 To ease your life you can also download the latest full Kuala Lumpur Train Map here: Kuala Lumpur Train Map